SankarshNellutla/OOP_Python/README.md

 ## About

-`OOP_Python` was created by Sankarsh Nellutla as a personal learning tool to reinforce core OOP principles in Python through practical, hands-on Jupyter notebooks.
+`OOP_Python` was created by Sankarsh Nellutla as a personal learning notes to reinforce core OOP principles in Python through practical, hands-on Jupyter notebooks.
 This repo serves both as a study aid and as a reference for anyone looking to solidify their understanding of classes, inheritance, encapsulation, and polymorphism.

 ## Overview